se4ai/se4ai.github.io/about-why.md

 [^berk-2016]:    [Berk'16](/REFS#berk-2016)

-- One older version of a [sentiment analyzer from Google](/REFS.md#Google-2017) gave negative score to sentences like I am a Jew and I am homosexual.
+- One older version of a [sentiment analyzer from Google](/REFS.md#Google-2017) gave negative (and wildly inappropriate) scores to sentences like
+"I am a Jew" and "I am homosexual".
 - A popular photo tagging app assigned [animal category labels](/REFS.md#Google_Photo) to dark skinned people.
 - Recidivism assessment models predict who might commit crimes, in the future.
 Some such models used by the criminal justice system are more likely to
 [falsely label black defendants as future criminals](/REFS.md#Machine_Bias) (at twice the rate as white defendants).